teotiger/plutil/readme.md

 ## License
 PLUtil is released under the [MIT license](https://github.com/teotiger/plutil/blob/master/license.txt).

+## Quality
+PLUtil use [utPLSQL](https://github.com/utPLSQL) for UnitTests.
+The results and some static analysis of the source code can be found on [SonarCloud.io](https://sonarcloud.io/dashboard?id=teotiger_plutil).

 ## Version History
 Version 0.3 – March 10, 2018
 * new functions added (cpad, days_in_month, format_seconds)